Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 FWF: stands for Festering Woods + Fields of Misery, a farming run centered around those two areas of Act I. See: 'Run' and 'VSORCS.'

-GAH: short for "gold auction house."
+GAH: short for "Gold Auction House."
 This is the default auction house available in the game that serves as a trading junction for players.
 All sorts of items can be bought here for in-game gold.
-See: 'RMAH.'
+It is to be shut down on March 18, 2014.
+See: ‘AH’ and 'RMAH.'

 Gear: items used to equip Diablo characters; the backbone of the game.